SaS0609/Show-tracker/anime-tracker.md

 - Black Butler
 - Black Bullet
 - Fate Series
-- No Game No Life
 - Pluto
 - The Apothecary Diaries
 - The Dangers in My Heart
 - Bleach
-- One Piece
-- Chainsaw Man
 - Dorohedoro
 - Re-Main
 - Undead Unluck